Stretching Guide for Osgood-Schlatter Disease: Improve Mobility & Pain

 Guide

-Unfortunately treating Osgood Schlatter isn’t that easy, and aggressive stretching can make it worse.
+Treating Osgood Schlatter isn’t that easy, and aggressive stretching can make it worse.
 This is one reason why many doctors and physical therapists advise that the only treatment of Osgood is total rest or even surgery.
 (Thankfully we think in most cases they are wrong!)

 We want to gently increase the length of muscles pulling on the knees, but we need to avoid irritating the tendon by pulling on it directly, or putting direct pressure on the sore part with kneeling.